raspberrypilearning/tweeting-babbage/worksheet.md

 ## What next?

 - Try adding a text or image overlay to the picture before tweeting!
-See [Getting Started with Picamera](https://www.raspberrypi.org/learning/getting-started-with-picamera/) and the [picamera documentation](http://picamera.readthedocs.org/)
+See [Getting Started with Picamera](https://www.raspberrypi.org/learning/getting-started-with-picamera/) and the [picamera documentation](http://picamera.readthedocs.org/).
 - What else could you use as the input?
-You could use a motion sensor (or another sensor) instead of a button
+You could use a motion sensor (or another sensor) instead of a button.
-- You could use `TwythonStreamer` to take a photo when someone tweets a particular hashtag, or sends a tweet to your Babbage's Twitter account
+- You could use `TwythonStreamer` to take a photo when someone tweets a particular hashtag, or sends a tweet to your Babbage's Twitter account.
 - What else could you use as the output?
-You could upload to another website using a different API or display on a screen somewhere
+You could upload to another website using a different API or display on a screen somewhere.
 - Try making two Babbages tweet to each other in conversation!